iotJumpway/Intel-Examples/Intel-Movidius/ASL-Classification/README.md

-## Preparing Your IDC Training Data
+## Preparing Your ASL Training Data

 For this tutorial, I used a dataset from Kaggle ( [ASL Alphabet](https://www.kaggle.com/grassknoted/asl-alphabet "ASL Alphabet") ), but you are free to use any dataset you like.
 Once you decide on your dataset you need to arrange your data into the **model/train** directory.
 Each subdirectory should be named with integers, I used 0 to 29 to represent each letter in the alphabet plus 3 additional classes representng delete, nothing and space.
 Each class should have an equal amount of training samples, in my case I had 3000 examples for each class.
 The data provided is 200px x 200px, as Inception V3 was trained on images of size 299px x 299px, the images are resized to 299px x 299px, ideally the images would be that size already so you may want to try different datasets and see how your results vary.